Jonathon-Fleming/ToxPi-GIS/README.md

 # ToxPi-GIS
 Production of shareable, interactive feature layers from the output of the ToxPi GUI
+Examples of the process are contained in the Examples folder

 Important Notes:
-* Requires ArcGIS Pro license and download
+* Requires ArcGIS Pro license and download, and must be logged into ArcGIS software
 * Currently only for use with USA data
 * Source column expected to be formatted Latitude, Longitude
 * Name column required